Why The Experiment

 - Homestays.
 Homestays and/or other immersive community experiences designed to provide meaningful and firsthand experience living in another culture

-- Maximizing Health and Safety.
+- A Commitment to Maximizing Health and Safety.
 A strong focus on health, safety, and security.
 Programs follow a comprehensive structure designed to maximize the well-being of all participants while they engage with the host culture and local communities.

 - Our Leaders, Partners, and Staff.
 Outstanding student support from experienced adult group leaders, in-country partners, and Experiment staff in Vermont, all of whom contribute enormously to the educational and immersive nature of our programs